DO’S & DONT’S: When Talking With an Insurance Adjustor

 11. You are not required to discuss whether you have a criminal record.

-If you have any questions, please do not hesitate to contact the Preszler Law Firm for a free consultation at 1-800-JUSTICE® and remember, there is never a fee unless we recover money for you.
+If you have any questions, please do not hesitate to contact the Preszler Injury Lawyers for a free consultation at 1-800-JUSTICE® and remember, there is never a fee unless we recover money for you.